MADE IN MONTEREY

 Produce

-Mixed Greens: Salinas Valley isn't called the "Salad Bowl of the World" for nothing.
+MIXED GREENSSalinas Valley isn't called the "Salad Bowl of the World" for nothing.
 Approximately 80% of the nation's lettuce is grown right here in Monterey County.
 Iceberg lettuce, spinach, leaf lettuce and other varieties are available at local farmers' markets and eateries.
 While greens may be available everywhere, most of them are grown right here.

 • The Steinbeck House in Salinas uses these leafy greens in almost every meal.
 Their mixed green salads, and shrimp Caesar salads and are fresh from the fields!

-• In Monterey, Old Fisherman's Grotto uses local baby spinach for their spinach and prawn salad.
+• Old Fisherman's Grotto in Monterey uses local baby spinach for their spinach and prawn salad.
 It's served up with a special bacon-brandy vinaigrette dressing and tossed with red onion, grilled prawns and hardboiled egg.

 • Schooners at the Monterey Plaza Hotel and Spa serves an organic baby greens salad with fresh fruit and a honey lemon poppy seed dressing.
 The lettuce is so fresh and buttery it melts in your mouth!